HomeArchiveBlog

 | ^

-The same format is used for kernel syntax errors such as missing annotations, unsupported control flow, return type mismatches, illegal captures, or invalid operator calls.
-When an error occurs while compiling a called kernel or nested kernel, the diagnostic message is wrapped with call context so the caller and callee relationship is visible.
+The same format is used for missing annotations, unsupported control flow, return type mismatches, illegal captures, and invalid operator calls.
+When an error occurs while compiling a called or nested kernel, the message is wrapped with call context so the caller/callee relationship is visible.

 Common Restrictions